Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Nvidia Titan X should be a little bit faster than the Radeon RX 5700 XT 50th Anniversary Edition overall. (explain)
+Memory BandwidthTheoretically speaking, the Nvidia Titan X should be 7% quicker than the Radeon RX 5700 XT 50th Anniversary Edition overall, because of its greater data rate. (explain)

-Texel RateThe Nvidia Titan X will be a small bit (approximately 18%) more effective at texture filtering than the Radeon RX 5700 XT 50th Anniversary Edition. (explain)
+Texel RateThe Nvidia Titan X should be just a bit (more or less 18%) faster with regards to anisotropic filtering than the Radeon RX 5700 XT 50th Anniversary Edition. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison